Vivint Solar to take part in SunEdison's bankruptcy case

 Investors began to lose confidence in SunEdison’s expansion, when the company announced a $2.2 billion deal to acquire Vivint in July.

-The Vivint deal also led to a lawsuit by billionaire David Tepper’s Appaloosa Management, which sued to block SunEdison’s unit, TerraForm Power Inc, from buying some Vivint assets.
+The Vivint deal also led to a lawsuit by billionaire David Tepper’s Appaloosa Management, which sued to block SunEdison’s unit, TerraForm Power Inc (TERP.O), from buying some Vivint assets.